Interested in Booking A Cheap Business or First Class Ticket To London?

 London Tour Options

-- Kate Middleton’s London – Get a guide map of Kate Middleton’s London to discover her favorite shops, restaurants, hangouts, and attractions in the city.
-This unique tour of London includes places like Bluebird restaurant, The Goring hotel, Kensington Palace, Madame Tussauds, Westminster Abbey, the National Portrait Gallery, Queen Elizabeth Olympic Park, and more.
+- Kate Middleton’s London – Get a guide map to discover Kate Middleton’s favorite shops, restaurants, hangouts, and attractions in the city.
+This unique tour of London includes places like Kensington Palace, Madame Tussauds, Westminster Abbey, the British Museum, Queen Elizabeth Olympic Park, The National Gallery, and more.
 If you’re fascinated by royal history, this tour is a must.

-- Kate & William’s Royal Wedding Tour of London – During this 3-hour day tour of London, your knowledgeable royal guide will show you the royal couple’s favorite hangouts, their residence in London, their favorite nightclubs, and where they shop.
-See where Kate worked before getting married, the shop that created her engagement ring, and the shop of her engagement dress designer.
-Plus, your guide will take you to Westminster Abbey where William and Kate got married, and to where they presented their newborn son to the world.
+- Kate & William’s Royal Wedding Tour of London -During this 3-hour day tour, your knowledgeable royal guide will show you the royal couple’s favorite hangouts, their residence in London, their favorite nightclubs, and where they shop.
+Plus, your guide will take you to Westminster Abbey where William and Kate got married.

 - Warner Bros.
-Studio Tour London – The Making of Harry Potter – If you have some Harry Potter fans in your travel group, go on this tour to explore 2 soundstages and a backlot where all 8 Harry Potter films were made, including props, costumes, sets, and special effects.
+Studio Tour London – If you’re a Harry Potter fan, go on this tour to explore 2 soundstages and a backlot where all 8 Harry Potter films were made.
+Discover props, costumes, sets, and special effects.
 Digital guides, available in 9 languages, contain fascinating facts every Harry potter fan needs to know.
-Enjoy many other perks of this tour like exclusive souvenir guidebooks, Butterbeer, Butterbeer ice cream, Activity Passports, broomstick rides, and free Wi-Fi.

 Transportation in London

-- Don’t rent a car at the airport to travel into the city.
+- Don’t rent a car at the airport to travel into the city after your flights arrive.
 It will be an expensive hindrance instead of a help.

-- The best way to get into London from Heathrow Airport is to take the Piccadilly Line Metro or the Heathrow Express Train.
+- The best way to get downtown from Heathrow Airport is to take the Piccadilly Line Metro or the Heathrow Express Train.

 - London is a walkable city, so grab a map and get moving!
-Streets are not very confusing and areas like Soho, Central London, and West London are easy to navigate.
+Streets are not very confusing.
+Areas like Soho, Central London, and West London are easy to navigate.

 - Purchase an Oyster Card, and hop on the Tube if you need to cover some distance.